edmarola/availability-api/README.md

 2. Create and activate a [virtual env](https://docs.python.org/3/library/venv.html#creating-virtual-environments).
 3. Install the requirements on `requirements.txt` (`pip3 install -r requirements.txt`).
 4. Create your `.env` file (you can use the default values in the `.env.example`).
-5. Make sure your PostgreSQL and Redis services are running and that you placed the correct values on the `.env` including the database you will use.
+5. Make sure your Redis service is running and that you placed the correct values on the `.env` including the database you will use.
-6. Run the migrations `flask db upgrade head`.
-7. Start the API in development mode `flask --debug run`.
+6. Start the API in development mode `flask --debug run`.
-8. To execute the **tests** you can use the following command: `python3 -m pytest`.
+7. To execute the **tests** you can use the following command: `python3 -m pytest`.